-Not enough teachers with keyboard-typing skills at a moment and education ministries will still need time to train more teachers.
+Not enough teachers with keyboard-typing skills at the moment and education ministries will still need time to train more teachers.

 Design more video-sharing platforms to help teachers cope with the new teaching ethics.
 Students will also be able to learn from the comfort of their homes regardless of distance and location.

 This project lasted for 6weeks and I used Adobe XD throughout this project

 I went online to search for what other platforms are already doing about this situation.
 Popular platforms like Zoom and Skype were very good examples for me.

 Driven by my main focus, I wanted to know about user struggles and preferences in virtual learning-related platforms.
 I recruited three participants and drafted open-ended questions to help me gather insights about a possible solution to virtual learning, especially for older generation teachers with limited internet knowledge.

 "I’d love to be able to record classroom sessions and upload them for students.
 I also like settings that give me control over my mic, audio system, and screens"

 "I like it when classroom history can be saved somewhere for reviews"